 *SOAN 345 SOCIAL RESEARCH METHODS (4 credits) Primarily for Sociology/Anthropology majors.
 Introduces micro-social qualitative and focus group approaches in social research, preparing students to carry out original research projects in other Sociology/Anthropology courses.
 (RCH)

-*SOAN 347 ETHNOGRAPHIC RESEARCH PRACTICUM II (2 credits)A self-designed ethnographic research project is carried out during the semester, with the members of the Practicum consulting with the group about their projects.
+*SOAN 347 FIELDWORK AND ETHNOGRAPHIC METHODS II (2 credits)A self-designed ethnographic research project is carried out during the semester, with the members of the Practicum consulting with the group about their projects.
 Completes one of the options for the departmental methods requirement.
 Prerequisite: SOAN 346.
 (RCH)

 *SOAN 349 JAPANIMALS (3 credits)This course focuses on human-animal interactions in Japanese contexts.
 Emphases will be on the social, cultural and ecological dimensions of these interactions.
 Through examinations of specific topics, including wildlife conflicts, zoos and pet keeping, students will learn to analyze the multiple contexts that inform inter-species interactions in Japan.
 Also listed as ENSU 349 and JPNS 349.
 (D-I)